Memoir Or Autobiography? How To Choose The Right Genre

 An autobiography can only cover the period up to the present because the author is still alive.

-Unlike a memoir, it is far more fact-based than emotional.
-It is not delving into feelings as deeply.
+Unlike a memoir, it is far more fact-based than emotional, not delving as deeply into feelings.

-Usually, it follows a strict chronological order of events that is heavy on facts and details and is always written in the first person.
+It usually follows a strict chronological order of events, is heavy on facts and details, and is always written in the first person.

 For celebrities, politicians, and people of fame, the book could be written by a ghostwriter.